TsLu1s/Featransform/README.md

 * Improvement of predictive results: The application of the `Featransform` aims at improve the predictive performance of future applied Machine Learning models through added feature construction, increased pattern recognition and optimization of existing input features.

-* Continuos integration: After the train data is fitted, the created object can be saved and implemented in future data with the same structure.
+* Continuous integration: After the train data is fitted, the created object can be saved and implemented in future data with the same structure.

 #### Main Development Tools <a name = "pre1"></a>